A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Fourier Analysis

 The second method used to understand these new correction functions is analysis of the explicit temporal integration stability.
 The importance of this is that, as is often the case in numerical methods, there is a trade off between spatial accuracy and temporal stability.
 We wish to know if a compromise can be found or if a scheme exists that breaks this trade off, being both accurate and temporally stable.
-To investigate the maximum stable time step we will use von Neumann's stability conditions~\cite{Isaacson1994} on the fully discretised form:
+To investigate the maximum stable time step we will use von Neumann's stability conditions~\cite{Isaacson1994} on the fully discretised form

 where $\mathbf{R}$ is the update matrix that advances the solution from the $n^{\mathrm{th}}$ time level to the $n+1^{\mathrm{th}}$ level.
 The definition of the update matrix varies with explicit integration method.
 As an example consider, forward Euler $\mathbf{R} = \mathbf{I} -\tau\mathbf{Q}$, where $\tau$ is the explicit time step and $\mathbf{I}$ is the identity matrix.
-Therefore, von Neumann's theorem states that for stability the spectral radius must be less than unity $\rho(\mathbf{R})\leqslant 1$ or, in other words, from Banach's fixed point theorem~\cite{Brezis2010}, the update matrix must cause a contraction.
+Therefore, von Neumann's theorem states that for stability the spectral radius must be less than unity $\rho(\mathbf{R})\leqslant 1$ or, such that, from Banach's fixed point theorem~\cite{Brezis2010}, the update matrix must cause a contraction.